-Devide was launched mid-2018 and is registered in Malta.
+Devide Review; Devide was launched mid-2018 and is registered in Malta.
 The team consist of people from Sweden and Denmark.
+Most of their network growth comes from Norway and Sweden.
 The company don’t really have their own products, their vision is to promote brands using ‘brand ambassadors’.
 The initial products are watches and sunglasses.
 To become a brand ambassador you need to purchase a package that cost from a few hundre euro up to €3000 for special campaigns – most people go for the 1 195 euro option, this include a watch so in a way you get real value for your money.

 A new approach

 Instead of the traditional MLM approach Devide will setup additional businesses that will promote and sell their brand products.
 The sale will take place in regular shops, so there is no MLM product pushing, the only thing you can push in Devide is their brand ambassador box.
 This is a new and different approach in MLM, you are getting very close to a pyramided scheme but since people do get a product it is probably on the legal side.

 Strangely enough, you would imagine that the brand ambassadors would promote the products; the Devide business will use millions on marketing their products, and even sponsor celebrities.
 So what they need the brand ambassadors for is unclear.
 But they clearly need the revenue the MLM people contribute with as they run campaigns with massive extra bonuses if people spend more than the minimum 1 195 euro.

 The pay plan concept of Devide seems to use a model very familiar to the WGI business model (MLM gambling company back in middle of 2000): you need to invest 30% of your income in profit points which you later can trade (sell) (WGI used virtual stocks).
 These points will some miraculous way go up in value, normally this means that the company set a value based on their greed, and later on when the trading opens people can figure out the market price (often way less than most believed).